-In one memorable week, Ko turned 17, earned a spot as one of the 100 most influential people in the world by TIME magazine and captured her first LPGA Tour win as a pro – all while playing with a fill-in caddie from the local club.
+Ko turned 17 and had “Happy Birthday” sung to her at the first tee box to kick off the inaugural Swinging Skirts LPGA Classic, earned a spot as one of the 100 most influential people in the world by TIME magazine, and captured her first LPGA Tour title as a professional – all while playing with a fill-in caddie from the local club.

 “Normally they would say sweet 16, but I would say it’s sweet 17,” Ko said.
 “I don’t think I could have any better birthday week.”